KartikLabhshetwar/screenshot-studio/README.md

 - Export may take a few seconds for high-resolution images
 - Some browsers may have limitations with large canvas operations
-- Website screenshot may timeout for slow-loading websites (15s timeout)
+- Website screenshot may timeout for slow-loading websites (8s timeout on Vercel free tier)
 - Screenshot feature requires database and Cloudinary configuration
+- Manual cache cleanup required on free Vercel account (no cron jobs)

 ## 📄 License